Wagner Group activities in Syria: Killing of Muhammad Abdullah al-Ismail

-In early July 2017, a video emerged that showed Wagner PMCs bludgeoning a man who was initially believed to be a captured ISIL militant in the Palmyra area, with the person being beheaded after.
+In early July 2017, a video emerged that showed Wagner PMCs bludgeoning a man who was initially believed to be a captured ISIL militant in the Palmyra area.

 More than two years later, full footage was uploaded to a closed VKontakte group for members of Wagner with new information asserting that the killed person was a Syrian Army soldier who had deserted.
-The contractors also accused the man, named as Muhammad Abdullah al-Ismail (or Mohammed Taha Ismail Al-Abdullah a.k.a.
-Hamdi Bouta) from Deir ez-Zor, of being a jihadist for wanting to desert.
+The contractors also accused the man, named Muhammad Abdullah al-Ismail (or Mohammed Taha Ismail Al-Abdullah a.k.a.
+Hamdi Bouta) from the village of Alkhorayta in Deir ez-Zor, of being a jihadist for wanting to desert.
 Ismail had fled Syria earlier in the war for Lebanon, before returning in 2017, after which he was arrested and forcibly conscripted into the Syrian military.
 After he was killed, his body was mutilated and burned.
 In the video of the killing, a second severed head of an unidentified person could be seen lying on the ground.

 A Russian independent media report identified one of the perpetrators as Stanislav Yevgenyevich Dychko, a confirmed operative of the Wagner Group who previously worked for the Russian Interior Ministry.
 A second one was identified as a former soldier named Ruslan from Bryansk, currently employed as a "patriotic educator" in local schools.
 Arab media also established the place of the murder to be the al-Shaer oilfield near Homs.
 Further investigation by Russian media in December 2019 identified the remaining perpetrators as Vladimir B., Dzhakhongyr M. ("Pamir"), Ruslan ("Chichi") and Vladislav Apostol, who was killed in Syria in February 2018.
 The Novaya Gazeta newspaper sent the material from its investigation into the killing to the office of the Prosecutor General of Russia, as well as the Investigative Committee of Russia, however no criminal cases were opened as a result.

 In March 2021, human rights lawyers from three nongovernmental organizations representing the killed person's brother filed a lawsuit in Moscow against six Wagner Group PMCs accused of the killing.
-In December 2021, the Council of the European Union sanctioned Utkin for the killing, stating in a resolution that "According to a former member of the Wagner Group, Dimitriy Utkin personally ordered the torturing to death of the deserter as well as the filming of the act."
+In December 2021, the Council of the European Union sanctioned Utkin for the killing, stating in a resolution that "According to a former member of the Wagner Group, Dmitry Utkin personally ordered the torturing to death of the deserter as well as the filming of the act."